 “This is a beautiful piece I made with a smoky gray sheer silk fabric layer over black silk.
 It is adorned with embroidered designs along its sides in a matching gray.
 The center has an embroidered design in gold as well as glass beads.
-The feathers add a very special touch, as they are very light and its natural colors enhance the whole piece.
+The feathers add a very special touch, as they are very light and their natural colors enhance the whole piece.

-Its lined with black silk and hand shaped using millinery buckram.
+It’s lined with black silk and hand-shaped using millinery buckram.

-It can be attached with a hair comb, bobby pins or hair clips.”
+It can be attached with a hair comb, bobby pins, or hair clips.”

 Neo-Victorian Steampunk Hat